Climax for men is a strong desensitizing spray that might help some men control their ejaculation response during sex.

 How to use Climax spray

-Unfortunately, like many sprays the instructions are very sparse.
-This is all the information leaflet offers:
+Like many numbing sprays I’ve tried, the instructions are lacking in detail.
+This is all the information leaflet said:

 For desired effect, spray Climax a few minutes earlier.
 Shake container before use.
 Hold can upright, 5 cms away.
 Spray 3-4 times by pressing the spray button till the entire area is covered.

 Presumably a few minutes earlier is 5 to 10 minutes like most sprays.
-And I’m not sure what they mean by the entire area.
-Is that the head, the shaft or both?
+I’m not sure what they mean by the entire area though – is that the head, the shaft, or both?

 There’s nothing about washing it off before use either, which I would definitely do.
-So considering the lack of instructions, if you’re going to use it, this is what I’d do:
+Considering the lack of instructions, if you’re going to use it, this is what I’d do:

-- Make a test spray on your arm, and leave for 5 mins to see how your skin reacts to it.
+- Make a test spray on your arm, and leave for five mins to see how your skin reacts to it.

-- Shake it and spray just 1 spray on your penis head and frenulum the first time.
+- Shake it and spray just one spray on your penis head and frenulum the first time.

-- Wait 5 minutes and then wash gently with warm water, a shower or with a wet cloth.
-Also wash your hands.
+- Wait five minutes and then wash gently with warm water, a shower, or with a wet cloth.
+Also, wash your hands.